How long before our wedding must we sign our forms?

-Your wedding Celebrant must receive a completed Notice of Intended Marriage form at least one month before the wedding.
+Your Marriage Celebrant must receive a completed Notice of Intended Marriage form at least one month before the wedding.
 You can give it to your celebrant up to eighteen months beforehand and it still remains valid during that period.
 Click here to download a Notice of Intended Marriage.

 Can we have our wedding sooner?